-To watch the Pandan War ritual, you must visit Tenganan village Karangasem in mid-June.
-Pandan war rituals in Tenganan Pegringsingan village are usually held for two consecutive days.
+To watch the Pandan War ritual, visit Tenganan village Karangasem in mid-June.
+Pandan war rituals in Tenganan Pegringsingan village are usually held for two days.
 Every visitor who attends is allowed to watch Pandan War rituals.
 Also, there is no ticket fee.

-Because the Pandan War ritual is a religious event considered sacred for local people, it is better to come to Tenganan village to watch the Pandan war wearing traditional Balinese clothes.
+Because the Pandan War ritual is a religious event considered sacred for locals, it is better to come to Tenganan village to watch the Pandan war wearing traditional Balinese clothes.
 It’s like wearing a sarong and a scarf tied around the waist, even though it’s not mandatory.
 Because of the enthusiastic tourists who vacation in Bali to watch the Pandan War tradition, there will be plenty of audiences.
-So, it would be best if you came early to find a comfortable place to see and a relatively high spot.
+So, it would be best to come early to find a comfortable place to see and a relatively high spot.
 Also, there are no seats, so prepare to stand for a while.

 4. Nyepi Day

 Shops are closed, highways are quiet, and offices are closed, including Gusti Ngurah Rai International Airport, for all flights for 24 hours.
 Calm conditions start from 6 a.m. to 6 a.m. the next day.
 However, some exceptions may come out only for security forces and ambulances allowed to go out.
 Also, the hospital and police office remain open.

 5. Ogoh-Ogoh Parade

 One day before Nyepi Day, there is a procession of Balinese Hindus called Ngerupuk/Pengerupukan.
 Sorting rituals are carried out in every village on the entire island of Bali.
 The locals will hold the Ogoh-Ogoh parade on the highway in the afternoon.

 Then what is Ogoh-Ogoh?
 Ogoh-Ogoh is a kind of giant figure made of lightweight material.
 So it is easy to get in the wine.
 The Ogoh-Ogoh framework uses wood.
-Then styrofoam uses to create shapes, then coated with paper and cloth, making it easy to parade.
-There are many forms of Ogoh-Ogoh which are mostly sizeable evil creatures.
+Then styrofoam is used to create shapes, then coated with paper and cloth, making it easy to parade.
+There are many forms of Ogoh-Ogoh, which are primarily sizeable evil creatures.